-Effective Summer 2010, the new Core Curriculum is designed to foster critical thinking skills and introduce students to the basic domains of thinking in the disciplines.
-The faculty’s goal in creating this new Core is to provide a direct linkage between the first classes a student takes and the senior Capstone experience.
-This new general education curriculum applies to all majors. *
+The Core Curriculum (effective Summer 2010) is designed to foster critical thinking skills and introduce students to basic domains of thinking that transcend the disciplines.
+The faculty’s goal in creating this Core is to provide a direct linkage between the first classes a student takes and the senior Capstone experience.
+This general education curriculum applies to all majors. *

 Core I: 9 hours